Roasted Butternut Squash Soup

 Pour in the stock, and stir to combine.
 I like to let mine cook for a few moments just to bring it up to temperature to the rest of the ingredients.

-Use an immersion blender to blend until smooth.
+Use an immersion blender to blend until smooth or at your desired consistency.
 You can also transfer the ingredients to a stand blender to blend them up, though I will say using an immersion blender, also known as a stick blender, is really helpful in soup making.

 Heat the soup over low heat until everything is warmed through.

 Lastly, stir in the cream.
-Give it taste at this point and add a few pinches of salt and pepper, if necessary.
+Give it taste at this point and add the spices: a few pinches of salt and pepper, if necessary.

 Serve warm with an extra drizzle of cream and a sprinkling of the pancetta.
 Enjoy immediately!